the action of working with someone to produce something.

-But now, in a post-COVID 19 era, the conversation is no longer about faster internet speeds accelerating mobile working trends or the launch of 5G enabling high-quality video connections.
-No, with 91% of Asia Pacific teams implementing ‘work from home’ arrangements since the COVID 19 outbreak, the conversation has moved on to HOW we can work most effectively and collaborate successfully in this new age.
-Technology is no longer the driver of the future of work, it’s the enabler.
+But now, in an era of flexible working and advanced workplace technology, the conversation is no longer just about faster internet speeds or the launch of 5G enabling high-quality video connections.
+With a growing emphasis on flexible working arrangements and the integration of cutting-edge workplace technologies, the dialogue has shifted to HOW we can work most effectively and collaborate successfully in this new age.
+Technology is no longer merely the driver of the future of work; it’s the enabler.

 Given effective collaboration is a booster of employee satisfaction and happiness, we’re looking forward to a future where collaboration is a seamless experience for everyone involved.
 Let’s explore the challenges we’re facing and what the future has in store for collaboration in the workplace.

 **Out with the old (style of collaboration), in with the new**

 A fundamental shift we’ve noticed is the adoption of, rather than the investment in, the tools needed for remote or virtual collaboration.
 This is because most organisations already had the means; they just weren’t using them.
 Companies are recognising the benefits of flexible working, and with benefits come challenges, which we’ll explore a little later in this article.

 First, what could collaboration look like in the future workspace?